-• Wide exposure stability

-Wide exposure latitude producing less variation in over- or under-exposed frames.
+Wide exposure stability ······· Wide exposure latitude producing less variation in over- or under-exposed frames highlights to the shadows and depiction of naturallooking grays.

-• Neutral gray balance ···· Rich gradations from the

-highlights to the shadows and depiction of natural-looking grays.
 Optimized digital scanner suitability.

+Neutral gray balance ···· Rich gradations from the highlights to the shadows superior level.
+Higher grain density in images for enhanced textural depiction of subject.

-• Fine grain quality
+• Fine grain quality Grain quality raised to a